bloomberg/container-timing/README.md

 - Setting the `containertiming` attribute far up the tree could cause a lot of processing as the depth is infinite, we may need to have some limit or default depth set.
 - We will want to add some way for developers to ignore certain blocks of elements without using an inner container (which would degrade performance).
 - As most developers will be using this for startup metrics (similar to LCP) do we want to offer an option to stop tracking on user input?
-- Do we want to populate the duration field in the ContainerTimingPerformance object, currently it's 0\.
-There is an argument for it being `RenderTime - TimeOrigin`, but the renderTime already represents that value.
+- Do we want to populate the duration field in the `ContainerTimingPerformance` object, currently it's 0.
+There is an argument for it being `RenderTime - TimeOrigin`, but the `renderTime` already represents that value.
 So it could be `RenderTime - StartTime` so you can see the delta between the first render time and the current one.
 - As the browser paints in batches lastPaintedElement may need to be an array of elements

 ## Implementation Work